sequenceplanner/dorna_example/src/dorna_example/control_box/control_box_msgs/README.md

-# ros2_mecademic_msgs
+# control_box_msgs

-Custom messages for the ROS2 Mecademic robot suite.
+Custom messages for the control box.